 After several discussions, we agreed to hire AlKa Services as recommended by Casa Frisons concierge.
 “AlKa” is the first two letters of the owner’s name, Kattya, and her husband’s name, Alonso, mashed together.
 In total, they provided us with six dinners (one more than originally planned) and five brekkies.

-I was (I think) the only one pushing for breakfast services from the chef and, if I had the opportunity to do it again, I’d opt for a light continental breakfast versus a plated breakfast.
-The one big downside with plated meals is that everyone must eat at the same time and it became readily apparent early on that our wakey-wakey times were vastly different.
+I was (I think) the only one pushing for breakfast services from the chef, and if I had the opportunity to do it again, I’d opt for a light continental breakfast versus a plated breakfast.
+The one big downside with plated meals is that everyone must eat at the same time, and it became readily apparent early on that our wakey-wakey times were different.

 Our sixth dinner was a last-minute decision on our last full day in Costa Rica.
-We had dinner reservations at a local restaurant but the mood of the group in the pool that day was to chill and relax and do as little as possible.
-Showering and walking downhill to the restaurant was just too much work.
+We had dinner reservations at a local restaurant, but the group’s mood in the pool that day was to chill and relax and do as little as possible.
+Showering and walking downhill to the restaurant seemed like too much work.

 If you are thinking of hiring Kattya, the big question is what to expect with the food cost.
 We found that food costs ranged from 85-100% of the service fee.
-As an example, the service fee for dinner was $20/person so the food cost per person is $17-20.
+As an example, the service fee for dinner was $20 per person so the food cost per person is $17-20.

-Protip: Supermarkets charge at resident and tourist prices with the tourist rates being the prices posted on shelves.
-Kattya is more than happy to take your shopping list and provision the house for you on her next visit.
+Protip: Supermarkets charge resident and tourist prices, with the tourist rates being the prices posted on shelves.
+Enquire about having the house provisioned before your arrival.

 The pool is where you will spend your days when not on excursions.
 It’s larger than it looks in photos and the corner spot below the umbrella and near the upper garden/scorpion stairs is the preferred spot in the pool because you have the two pool edges to rest your arms when they get too tired from holding your drink and it is shaded from the blazing sun.

 There’s a mini fridge and speaker system on the pool deck.
 We hooked both iPhones and Macbook Airs up to the provided cables.
-It’s not the best sound system in the world and one of the speakers is blown but it was better than no sound system.
+It wasn’t the best sound system in the world, and one of the speakers was blown, but it was better than no sound system.

-Speaking of sound systems, there is a Sonos Play:5 in the living room and it is great.
-It is so magical that Peter and I returned from Costa Rica and bought a Play:5 and I just placed an order for two Sonos One speakers for our bedrooms.
+Speaking of sound systems, there is a Sonos Play:5 in the living room, which is great.
+It is so magical that Peter and I returned from Costa Rica and bought a Play:5, and I just placed an order for two Sonos One speakers for our bedrooms.
 The days of corded stereo systems are long gone.

-Protip: Download the Sonos app prior to arriving at the house so that you are all set to go through the few steps to get it set up and blasting your favorite playlist or online music station.
+Protip: Download the Sonos app before arriving at the house so you are all set to go through the few steps to get it set up and blast your favorite playlist or online music station.
 We hooked up iPhones and synced my iTunes library to the system.